 Online reviews are also important for SEO.
 For a few years now, there’s an overall consensus among SEO experts about reviews being a ranking factor for local search.
-You should read the article David Mihm wrote for us for more information on the impact of reviews on your local rankings.
+You should read our Local search and local SEO ultimate guide for more information on the impact of reviews on your local rankings.
 Or learn how to grow your business with ratings and reviews.

 Why should you react to positive and negative reviews?

 Reviews tell you what other people, your customers, think of your product.
 If you respond to reviews, you’re showing your customers that you care about their opinion.
 And that’s something they will appreciate.
 It will also make your business stand out from other companies, as a lot of them do not make an effort to respond to online reviews, especially when it comes to negative reviews.
 Apart from that, responding to reviews will help you gain the trust of new customers.

 If you write a response to a review, you’re not only writing to the person who wrote the review.
 Your response will be out there for all of your potential customers to see.
 Handling reviews with grace, gratitude and a little bit of wit, can have a huge impact on the way people perceive your brand.

 To which reviews should you respond?